 While it’s cooking, slice up some bread and broil it and you are good to go.
 I was in such a happy place eating all of this.

-- ¼ cup raw cashew butter (I make my own here)
+- 1/4 cup (64g) RAW cashew butter with no added oil (I make my own here)

 - Add all of the ingredients, except the cashew butter to a pot.
 Stir well and turn to high heat.
 Bring it to a boil and once it starts boiling, stir once more and then cover with a lid and turn the heat down to medium-low.
 Let it cook covered on medium-low for 25-30 minutes until the carrots are very soft.
 Stir a couple of times during and to check on the carrots.